-Page restore takes advantage of the improved page-level error reporting (including page checksums) and tracking in SQL Server 2005 and later versions.
+Page restore takes advantage of the improved page-level error reporting (including page checksums) and tracking in SQL Server 2005.
 Pages that are detected as corrupted by check-summing or a torn write, damaged pages, can be restored by specifying the pages in a RESTORE statement.
 Page restore is intended for restoring only a few damaged pages.
 Each page specified in a RESTORE statement is replaced by a page from the specified backup set.
 The restored pages must be recovered to a state consistent with the database.
 Only explicitly specified pages are restored.

 Limitations of Page Restores

 Only database pages can be restored.
 Page restore cannot be used to restore the following: